-You can can edit your own work log entries if you have been granted the Edit Own Work Logs permission.
-You can also edit other people's work log entries if you have been granted the Edit All Work Logs permission.
+You can can edit your own work log entries if you've been granted the Edit Own Work Logs permission.
+You can also edit other people's work log entries if you've been granted the Edit All Work Logs permission.

 Deleting a work log entry

-You can delete your own work log entries if you have been granted the Delete Own Work Logs permission You can also delete other people's work log entries if you have been granted the Delete All Work Logs permission.
+You can delete your own work log entries if you have been granted the Delete Own Work Logs permission.
+You can also delete other people's work log entries if you've been granted the Delete All Work Logs permission.

-- Go to the desired issue, and open the Work Log tab.
+- Go to the issue and open the Work Log tab.

 - Hover over the work log entry to display the actions for the entry on the right side.

-Select the entry you want to delete, and click the trash can icon.
-You will be prompted to choose how the Remaining Estimate is affected by deleting the work log:
+Select the entry you want to delete and click the trash can icon.
+You'll be prompted to choose how the Remaining Estimate is affected by deleting the work log:

-Option field Description Auto adjust Choose this option to automatically add the time spent value to the current remaining estimate value.
-Leave existing estimate Select this option if you do not want to change the issue remaining estimate value.
-Set estimated time remaining Choose this option to manually set the issue's remaining estimate value to the specified amount.
-Increase estimated time remaining Select this option to increase the estimated remaining.
+Option field Description Auto adjust Automatically add the time spent value to the current remaining estimate value.
+Leave existing estimate Don't change the issue remaining estimate value.
+Set estimated time remaining Manually set the issue's remaining estimate value to the specified amount.
+Increase estimated time remaining Increase the estimated remaining.

 - Click Delete.

-JIRA applications can be customized by your JIRA administrator by adding the Log Work and Time Tracking fields to the customized screens.
-This way, you can log work and specify time estimates on the same JIRA screen when performing any JIRA operation, such as editing, creating an issue, or transitioning an issue to another status.
+Jira applications can be customized by your Jira administrator by adding the Log Work and Time Tracking fields to the customized screens.
+This way, you can log work and specify time estimates on the same Jira screen when performing any Jira operation, like editing, creating an issue, or transitioning an issue to another status.

-If you want to work and/or specify time estimates on the same JIRA screen:
+To work or specify time estimates on the same Jira screen:

 - Navigate to the issue and view its details.

-Perform the customized JIRA operation that allows you to log work and specify time estimates on the same JIRA screen.
-For example, assuming that your JIRA administrator has added the Time Tracking fields to the Resolve Issue Screen, and assuming this screen also retains the default Log Work fields, select Workflow > Resolve Issue at the top of the issue.
+Perform the customized Jira operation that allows you to log work and specify time estimates on the same Jira screen.
+For example, assuming that your Jira admin has added the Time Tracking fields to the Resolve Issue Screen and this screen also retains the default Log Work fields, select Workflow > Resolve Issue at the top of the issue.